convexengineering/solar/README.md

 ### Understanding the Model

-The actual model lives in `./solar/solar.py`.
+The actual model is in `./solar/solar.py`.
 Running this file will return a dict, `sol`, that constains every variable and it's corresponding optimized value.
-The python variable, `M`, is the GP model.
+The python variable, `M`, is the GP model and contains all of the submodels used in the optimization.

-Going inside `solar.py`, there are multiple submodels imported from gplibrary and gassolar.
+Taking a line by line overview of `solar.py`, there are multiple submodels imported from gplibrary and gassolar.
 The first created model is `Aircraft`.
 This models creates subcomponents such as the wing, empennage, solar cells, many of which are imported from gplibrary.
 Each submodel, contains a list of constraints specific to that model.
-The `Aircraft` model has an aircraft performance `AircraftPerf`, model that is created when a flight segment is created.
-This model sums the drag of each component and has constraints relating the solar flux and motor power draw and battery energy.
+The `Aircraft` model has an aircraft performance model `AircraftPerf`, that is created when a flight segment is created.  `AircraftPerf` sums the drag of each component and has constraints relating the solar flux, motor power draw and battery energy.
 The `Mission` model creates multiple flight segments depending on how many latitudes are being evaluated.

 Each model has a list of Variables that are created when the mission is created.
 Variables with no number are free variables that are optimized during a solve.
 Variables with a number are parameters and are fixed.
-These can be changed to evaluate the model at different parameters.
-A common way to think about GP optimization is that every variable needs an upper and lower bound.
-A variable `x` can be upper bounded minimizing its value in the objective function or including it in a constraint such that it is on the right side of a greater than inequality (i.e. `>= x`).
-A lower bound is created by maximizing the value in the objective function or placing it on the left side of a greater than inequality (i.e. `x >=`) in a constraint.
-Free variables that are not upper or lower bounded by the constraints unique to that model are identified in that model's docstring.
-These variables should be bounded by constraints in a different model or in the objective function.
+These can be changed to evaluate the model at different parameter values.
+A common way to think about variables in a GP is that every variable needs an upper and lower bound.
+A variable `x`, can be upper bounded by minimizing its value in the objective function or including it in a constraint such that it is on the right side of a greater than inequality (i.e. `>= x`).
+A lower bound is created by maximizing the value in the objective function or placing it on the left side of a greater than inequality in a constraint (i.e. `x >=`).
+Free variables that are not upper or lower bounded by the constraints unique to the model in which they are created are identified in that model's docstring.
+These variables should be bounded by constraints in a different model or by the objective function.

 ### Creating and Solving